Pizza Gaina

 Dough

-- Place flour, salt and butter in the bowl of a stand mixer.
-Using the paddle and on the lowest speed, combine until a loose, sandy mixture is formed.
+- Place flour, butter, and salt in the bowl of a stand mixer.
+Using the paddle and on the lowest speed, combine until a loose, sandy mixture is formed.3½ cups (450 grams) all purpose (plain) flour8 ounces (226 grams) unsalted butter1 teaspoon salt

 - With the mixer still on low speed, add eggs one at a time until the mixture starts to come together.
-You may need a tablespoon or so of milk to bring the dough together.
+You may need a tablespoon or so of milk to bring the dough together.3 eggs2 tablespoons milk

 - Turn the dough onto a board ( no need to flour at this stage) and knead a little to form a ball.
 Divide the dough in two portions – ⅔ and ⅓ – and shape into discs.
 Wrap each in plastic wrap and refrigerate while you prepare the filling.